It Was A Busy Year Travelling In 2019

 We had some great winery experiences throughout 2019.
 We started with ice wine tasting in Niagara on the Lake.

 From there we headed to the Okanagan Valley to explore this great Canadian wine region.
-And tried fruit wines and ciders as we travelled in BC.
+And tried fruit wines and ciders as we travelled in the Fraser Valley in British Columbia.

 We finished our wine tasting experiences with a day trip for wine and cupcakes in the Santa Ynez Valley outside of Santa Barbara.